Pyrinpyi/pyrin-miner/plugins/cuda/README.md

-# Cuda Support For Kaspa-Miner
+# Cuda Support For Pyrin-Miner

 ## Building